Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 Pros:

-- Slick, dead-simple interface
+- Smooth, easy-to-navigate interface

-- Fractional shares make diversification accessible
+- Fractional shares make it easier to own multiple stocks

 Cons:

-- Limited research tools on free tier
+- Research tools are thin on the free tier

 - No mutual funds